JisongLiu/JisongLiu.github.io/concurrency.md

 - synchronized is based on instance level.
 If you use the synchronized to declare two methods in a class, you cannot access to the two method in the thread simultaneously

+### Why multi-thread

+- can use CPU when wait for I/O time
+- multi-core

 ### Basic thread method

 - thread.start() // start the run method of that thread